Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 }
 ```

-The crawl result represents a successsful page load with content and the type.
+The crawl result represents a successful page load with content and the type.

 Let's breakdown what worker has:

-- input: the channel that worker consumes from
+* input: the channel that worker consumes from
-- deadLetter: another channel that worker puts in the failed URLs into
+* deadLetter: another channel that worker puts in the failed URLs into
-- result: channel for sending successful crawls
+* result: channel for sending successful crawls
-- done: the channel that notifies the worker if it has to stop
+* done: the channel that notifies the worker if it has to stop
-- id: an id assigned to the worker this is useful for marking logs from each worker
+* id: an id assigned to the worker this is useful for marking logs from each worker
-- logger: a logger with worker context so log messages are distinguishable from others.
+* logger: a logger with worker context so log messages are distinguishable from others.
   `logger := log.WithField("worker", id)`

 The Start method of the worker is a for-select statement to consume